PsychNeuro/ed1/book/glossary.md

 ## L

+#### lateral
+is an anatomical term referring to the outer portion of a brain structure, which is the opposite of +medial.

 ## M

+#### medial
+is an anatomical term referring to the inner or middle portion of a brain structure, which is the opposite of +lateral.
+See also +ventral for a broad generalization about functions of medial areas.

 #### membrane potential
 is the electrical charge difference across the membrane (cell wall) of a +neuron --- this potential reflects the tug-of-war balance between excitatory and inhibitory inputs, and when it exceeds the +threshold, an +action-potential is triggered.